tiprankstipranks

 Our reliance on key vendors and mobile network carriers subjects us to various risks and uncertainties which could affect our revenue and profitability.

 We source the products we sell from a wide variety of domestic and international vendors.
-In fiscal 2024, our 20 largest suppliers accounted for approximately 80% of the merchandise we purchased, with five suppliers – Apple, Samsung, HP, Sony and LG - representing approximately 55% of total merchandise purchased.
+In fiscal 2025, our 20 largest suppliers accounted for approximately 80% of the merchandise we purchased, with five suppliers – Apple, Samsung, HP, Sony and LG - representing approximately 55% of total merchandise purchased.
 We generally do not have long-term written contracts with our vendors that would require them to continue supplying us with merchandise.
 Our profitability depends on securing acceptable terms with our vendors for, among other things, the price of merchandise we purchase from them, funding for various forms of promotional programs, payment terms, allocations of merchandise, development of compelling assortments of products, operation of vendor-focused shopping experiences within our stores and terms covering returns and factory warranties.
-While we believe we offer capabilities that these vendors value and depend upon to varying degrees, our vendors may be able to leverage their competitive advantages ? for example, their own stores or online channels, their financial strength, the strength of their brands with customers or their relationships with other retailers ? to our commercial disadvantage.
-The potential adverse impact of these factors can be amplified by price transparency ? which can limit our flexibility to modify selling prices ? and a highly competitive retail environment.
-Generally, our ability to negotiate favorable terms with our vendors is more difficult with vendors when our purchases represent a smaller proportion of their total revenues and/or when there is less competition for those products.
-In addition, vendors may decide to limit or cease allowing us to offer certain categories, focus their marketing efforts on alternative channels or make unfavorable changes to our financial or other terms.?
+While we believe we offer capabilities that these vendors value and depend upon to varying degrees, our vendors may be able to leverage their competitive advantages - for example, their own stores or online channels, their financial strength, the strength of their brands with customers or their relationships with other retailers - to our detriment.
+In addition, vendors may decide to limit or cease allowing us to offer certain categories, focus their marketing efforts on alternative channels or make unfavorable changes to our financial or other terms.
+Further, our flexibility to modify selling prices is limited due to digital technology that enables consumers to compare prices on a real-time basis.
 We are also dependent on a small number of mobile carriers to allow us to offer mobile devices with carrier connections.
 The competitive strategies utilized by mobile network carriers can have a material impact on our business, especially with ongoing consolidation in the mobile industry.
 For example, if carriers change the structure of contracts, upgrade terms, qualification requirements, monthly fee plans, cancellation fees or service levels, the volume of upgrades and new contracts we sign with customers may be reduced, adversely affecting our revenue and profitability.
 In addition, our carriers may also serve customers through their own stores, websites, mobile applications and call centers or through other competing retail channels.

 Costs - Risk 1